-Over thousands of years our ancestors voyaged from this birthing place in remarkably sophisticated canoes to every part of the Pacific Ocean (as far away as modern Australia and New Zealand).
+For thousands of years our ancestors voyaged from this birthing place in remarkably sophisticated canoes to every part of the Pacific Ocean.
 As they traveled they mapped their journey by the stars.
 This celestial navigation, recorded orally in chant, was the map for their return voyage home.

 The Cousins Return

 The chant – or map – was passed from the destined child to destined child in every generation: half a lifetime spent learning the chants; half a life spent passing it to the next.
 When the time was right, selected cousins returned from disperse Islands across the Pacific to Lāhui, to the place of their ancestral birth, and re-integrated within our culture.
-That chant is alive still, as far away as aboriginal New Zealand and Australia.
-They know that Lāhui is home.
+That chant is alive still.
+As far away as New Zealand and Australia, aboriginals know that Lāhui is home.